 Regulated personal data is at greater risk of being compromised when applications aren't properly secured.
-Take proper measures using these tools to protect sensitive data.
+Take proper measures using these tools to protect restricted data.

 Transport Layer Security (TLS) protocol allows applications to communicate across a network in a way designed to prevent eavesdropping, tampering and message forgery.
 It's a successor to the Secure Sockets Layer (SSL) protocol that many of us are familiar with.